Guy D'Artois: War time romance

 One of the fellow students on his SOE course in 1943 had been a 19-year-old WAAF officer.
 Already having two years of service under her belt, she had then volunteered for SOE.
 She was also training for special operations and, like Guy, was parachuted into France before D-Day, though into a different district and 'Reseau', in the department of the Sarthe.
 She worked as a courier for Sydney Hudson's network (or Reseau), named 'Headmaster' on the edge of the Normandy Landings.
 The work was dangerous and she was arrested.
 However, she managed to maintain her cover and was released, surviving through to liberation by the advancing ground forces.
 This 20-year-old veteran was herself later decorated.
 When the couple had both returned to Britain on the successful completion of their separate missions, they were reunited and were quickly married.
 Assistant Section Officer Sonya Butt, MBE, war heroine, became Mrs. Sonia d'Artois and quietly disappeared from public view to become a wife and mother.
 Though not unique, by any means, this must have been one of the most distinguished romances of the war.

 The couple moved to Quebec and raised a family of six children: three boys (Robert, Michel and Guy) and three girls (Nadya, Christina and Lorraine).

 Death

 In March 1999, Major L.G. d'Artois, a hero in war and peace, died in the Veterans Hospital in Sainte-Anne-de-Bellevue, Quebec.
+He and his wife are buried at the National Field of Honour in Pointe Claire, Quebec, Canada.